JuliaPlots/PlotlyJS.jl/docs/building_traces_layouts.md

 Notice a few things:

-- The trace `type` became the function name
+- The trace `type` became the function name.
+There is a similar method for all plotly.js traces types.
 - All other trace attributes were set using keyword arguments.
 This allows us to avoid typing out the symbol prefix (`:`) and the arrows (`=>`) that were necessary when constructing the `Dict`